alixinne/glslt/glslt_cli/README.md

 # glslt_cli

-glsltcc is the default compiler front-end for the GLSLT language.
+glsltc is the default compiler front-end for the GLSLT language.
 To use the GLSLT transforms from Rust or Python code, see the documentation for the [glslt](https://vtavernier.github.io/glslt/doc/glslt/) crate.